shazraz/Traffic-Sign-Classifier/README.md

    * Convert dataset from grayscale images to 4-channel grayscale/RGB images (i.e. increasing # of model parameters)
    * Apply augmentation using pertubations of original images
    * Adjust Keep Probability used in Dropout layers
-   * Introduce L2 norm regularization and experiment with values of beta
+   * Introducing L2 norm regularization

 At each step, a single hyper-parameter was adjusted to determine a general trend in the performance of the model.
 The accuracy and loss trends were observed to make a decision on which parameter to adjust next. e.g. once overfitting was observed, the generalization performance of the model was improved by augmenting the data by different amounts by adjusting n_threshold, adjusting the dropout probability and varying the severity of the pertubations with rt_range and xlate_range one at a time and observing the effects on the accuracy/loss plots.

-The accuracy/loss plots were generated by modifying the evaluate() function to return both accuracy and loss and saving them an in array during training for both the training and validation datasets.
+The accuracy/loss plots were generated by the ```evaluate()``` function to return both accuracy and loss and saving them an in array during training for both the training and validation datasets.

 In total, each of the hyper-parameters below were adjusted until the provided listed final values were obtained: